Saxon feud: Aftermath

 Edzard was forced to vacate Groningen and to give up his expansionist plans.
 Domestically, he was busy trying to pacify the East Frisian chieftains.
 On 3 December 1517, Edzard concluded the Peace of Zetel with Duke Henry II of Brunswick-Wolfenbüttel and Count John V of Oldenburg, in which he ceded the "Frisian Forest" (Friesische Wehde, the area around Zetel, Driefel and Schweinebrück) to Oldenburg.

 It was also agreed that East Frisia would inherit Jever.
 That is, Edzard's son, Enno II would marry Maria, the daughter of the Edo, who was the last Lord of Jever.
 Edo had no male heir and it was agreed that Maria's husband would inherit Jever after Edo's death.
 Enno II, however, broke his promise and East Frisia lost Jever forever.
 Maria never married and ruled Jever until her death.
 In her will, she bequeathed Jever to Count John VII of Oldenburg.

 The city of Aurich was completely destroyed during the turmoil of the Saxon feud.
 After 1517, the city was rebuilt according to a plan, which was based on the fact that Aurich was an important livestock market.
 The livestock market was moved from the castle square to a newly created market square, which was unusually large for a city of that size and is still the central square in the today's city center.

 The conflict between Edzard and Hero Oomkens continued until Hero died in 1522.
-The emperor had invested Edzard with the Harlingerland and Edzard tried to subdue it.
+The emperor had invested Edzard with the Lordships of Esens, Stedesdorf and Wittmund and Edzard tried to subdue it.
 However, due to well-constructed fortifications at Wittmund and Esens, he met with limited success.